stevenr74/risk-management/README.md

 # Risk Management
 Explains the basics of risk management using examples users can interact with to learn more.
+Built using React, HTML, CSS & SCSS.

-# Sections:
+# Sections
 Risk Management (Home)
 Risk Tolerance
 Volatility

-Built using React, HTML, CSS & SCSS.